 - pursuing new initiatives and bringing them to life.

-Sean Barrett is the head of the Origin Energy Foundation, which was the inaugural funder of the Fulbright Scholarships and funded the research.
+Sean Barrett is the former head of the Origin Energy Foundation, which was the inaugural funder of the Fulbright Scholarships and funded the research.
 He said it was notoriously difficult to measure and evaluate the value and impact of scholarships.

 “So I regard this work as groundbreaking,” he said.